January Teacher’s Guide

 A good starting place is to come up with an idea of what they want to convey and then brainstorm about how that might sound.
 Many students find it helpful to play around with ideas at the piano.
 Recording this will help them remember what they did.
 Once they come up with a basic idea or melody, they can think about other elements of music such as form, key, time signature, tempo etc. They can develop the idea, add a second melody and so forth.
 An accompaniment is not required but most do include one.
 Some basic ideas for left-hand accompaniment are included on page 10 of the magazine.

-Please note that this year we are requiring students to submit a statement, signed by them and a parent or guardian, that indicates that the work is entirely their own.
+We require students to submit a statement, signed by them and a parent or guardian, that indicates that the work is entirely their own.
 They may have assistance from parents or teachers in writing down the notes.
+Form

 You can renew or order Piano Explorer for your students at our online store.
 Or email us with your order or if we can answer any questions: [email protected] (Address changes may be sent here as well.)
 Call 888-446-6888 toll free during business hours.
 Remember you may adjust your quantity at any time during the year.